A reduced model for the long-term effects of physical activity on type 2 diabetes

 that satisfy the following ODEs

 together with the scaled initial conditions

 The right hand side functions are defined as follows:

 These functions include six auxiliary functions $d_{\lambda}$, $g_{\lambda}$, $s_{\lambda}$, $p_\lambda$, $a_\lambda$ and $r_{\lambda}$ that are written out in detail in Equation~\ref{eq:final_aux_fun} in Appendix~\ref{appendix:scaling}.
 These auxiliary functions are compositions of Hill-type functions and fractions incorporating exponential functions.
-Again, a list of all the parameters introduced can be found in Appendix~\ref{appendix:parameters}.
+Again, a list of all the parameters introduced are listed in Appendix~\ref{appendix:parameters}.

-The long-term equations capture the behavior of glucose regulation over a timespan of years.
+The long-term equations capture the behavior of glucose regulation over a time span of years.
+Due to the feedback structure of the system and the boundedness of the short-term variables $\mathbf{y_1}(t)$, these state variables remain bounded over time for the selected set of parameters.
 The core of this subset of equations lies in the variables $[\VL, B, I, G]^T$, modeling the glucose-insulin ($G$ and $I$) negative feedback loop.
 This feedback mechanism involves the action of beta cells ($B$), responsible for insulin release.
-The variable $\VL$ accounts for the long-term effects of physical activity on beta cells and insulin sensitivity ($\SI$) promoted by Interleukin-6 ($\IL$), as described by De~Paola et~al.~\cite{de_paola_long-term_2023,de_paola_novel_2024}.
+The variable $\VL$ accounts for the long-term effects of physical activity on beta cells and insulin sensitivity ($\SI$) promoted by Interleukin-6 ($\IL$).
 This variable bridges the two timescales in the model.
-Furthermore, the state variables $\Gamma$ and $\Sigma$ model mechanisms that link the effects of $B$ on the negative feedback loop between $G$ and $I$, as introduced by Ha et~al.~\cite{ha_mathematical_2016}.
+Furthermore, the state variables $\Gamma$ and $\Sigma$ model mechanisms that link the effects of $B$ on the negative feedback loop between $G$ and $I$~\cite{ha_mathematical_2016}.

-A visualization of all the state variables, the control and their interplay can be found in Figure~\ref{fig:DePaola_Structure}.
+A visualization of all the state variables, the control and their interplay is given in Figure~\ref{fig:DePaola_Structure}.